MiSTle-Dev/Boards/misteryshield20k_rpipico_dual_db9/README.md

   + on board USB-C power receptacle (incl. fuse and ESD-protection)
   + pin header for case power switch (can be shorted if not needed)
   + Power + Core + Activity LEDs (like MiST & MiSTer)
-  + alternative core loading via the Tang Nano's USB-C port from USB-C Thumbstick (by Stefan Voss)
+  + alternative core loading from USB-C Thumbstick (by Stefan Voss)
   + debug header optional (not populated)
   + MIDI on M5 Stack connector to be used with e.g. M5 SAM2695 MIDI, or M5 SAM2695 SYNTH